-Electronics can be quite complicated.
+Electronics can be pretty complicated.
 Running into a fault is inevitable when working on a complex project or problem with multiple potential error points.
 Therefore, we need a little help.
 It is where the PICKit 3 comes in.
 It is a relatively old but reliable and inexpensive programmer/debugger.
 The PICKit 3 is the PICKit 2’s successor and the PICKit 4’s predecessor.
 There is quite a bit worth knowing about this equipment.
 Thus, the following guide will explore PICKit 3 and its pinout functionalities.

 What is PICkit 3?